Caregiving for a Loved One With MS

 If your senior loved one is diagnosed with multiple sclerosis (MS), it can be overwhelming.
 The plan for care may require significant additions, but with knowledge comes power.
-Taking some time to learn about the disease, its symptoms and the prognosis could help you and your loved one to come to terms with the condition and create a plan.
+Taking some time to learn about the disease, its symptoms

 What Is MS?

 Multiple sclerosis is a disease of the nervous system.
 It’s wholly unpredictable and can range from being relatively benign to completely disabling.
 It stops different areas of the brain communicating with each other and the body.
 Most sufferers are first diagnosed between the ages of 20 and 40.

 What Causes MS?

 The short answer is, it’s unknown.
 It is an autoimmune disease, which means that the body’s immune system damages cells in the nervous system as a response to an infection.
 People may be more likely to be susceptible to MS depending on environmental factors, infections or genetic factors.
 There is no one proven cause.

 What Are the Symptoms?

 - Involuntary muscle spasms